theRAPTLab/gsgo/docs/00-dev-log.md

 Check results
 ```

-To broadly support objrefs, we also need to swizzle agents in `expr-evaluator`, and we no longer allow implicit agent references
+To broadly support objrefs, we also need to swizzle agents in `expr-evaluator`, and we no longer allow implicit agent references.

+* **TODO** fix `when` to be able to pass parameters to tests

 ---